Technology Architecture Diagrams: Visualizing Your Tech Stack for Investors

 Focus on high-level system talks instead of specific tech.
 Show data flows and user journeys rather than database details or API endpoints.

 Use business words in your labels.
 Write 'Customer Data' instead of 'PostgreSQL Database' or 'Payment Processing' instead of 'Stripe API Connection'.
+Are you speaking your backer's language or just showing off technical knowledge?

 Missing Business Context